DarrylKilzer/bug-logger/readme.md

 Once a bug has been closed, no further editing is allowed.

-Here are some mock-ups from the client
+Here are some mock-ups from the client.
 <hr>

 ### Home View: